-- Slate, a very dense stone, is available in several varieties of subtle colour.
-It does scratch easily, but such marks are easily buffed away.
+- Slate, a very dense stone, is available in a few varieties of subtle colour.
+It does scratch easily, but such marks can be buffed away.

 - Marble countertops are beautiful, but not particularly practical.
 No other surface matches them for elegance, but as a soft stone, marble scratches and stains easily.
 The countertop also requires annual sealing.
 However, if you don’t mind the maintenance and want the brightest, whitest countertop available, marble is the way to go.

 Custom-made cabinetry immediately catches the eye.
 Choose from exotic or traditional woods, and have the cabinetmaker add any desired detailing.
 While natural woods are always in style, kitchens are seeing a movement towards pops of colour and infusions of pattern to break up the woodsy and all-white kitchenscapes of years past.
 Include a custom wine rack—it’s a detail that potential buyers appreciate and use.